 The deadline for submitting complete gratification report documents has been shortened from 30 working days to 20 working days from the date of reporting.
 Reports that are not completed within that period will not be followed up by the KPK.

-Seven Tasks of the Gratification Control Unit
+Seven Duties of the Gratification Control Unit

 - Receiving, managing, and forwarding gratification reports